Information Design for Congested Social Services: Optimal Need-Based Persuasion: Extensions

-In practice, a social service provider may not always be able to observe the type of a user.
+\kiedit{ In practice, a social service provider may not always be able to observe the type of a user.
 Moreover, ethical concerns may limit a service provider from making information provision depend on the users' outside options.
-Such limitations may make private signaling infeasible, and due to such practical considerations, we focus on {\em public signaling mechanisms}.
-Note that in our baseline model, public and private signaling are the same because high-need users have no outside option and always join irrespective of the belief.
+Such limitations may make private signaling infeasible. \jaedit{Due} to such \jadelete{practical} considerations, we focus on {\em public signaling mechanisms}.
+Note that in our baseline model, public and private signaling are the same because high-need users always join irrespective of the belief.}\vmcomment{to do: shorten by a word or two to save a line. } \jacomment{done!}